ASICS GLIDERIDE MAX Running Shoe Review

 ASICS NOVABLAST 5

 The ASICS NOVABLAST 5 is better overall than the ASICS GLIDERIDE MAX, but each shoe has its strong suit.
 The NOVABLAST 5 is better for picking up the pace, with significantly better energy return and a more lightweight design.
-The GLIDERIDE MAX, by contrast, is a much more stable shoe that's better suited for longer, easier miles.
+The GLIDERIDE MAX, by contrast, has better cushioning, especially in the heel, and is better suited for longer, easier miles.

 ASICS SUPERBLAST 2